-Looking ahead to the next quarters, FBCL expects to continue to deliver on its major infrastructure projects at the Cornwall and Sault Ste Marie international bridge locations as well as on the Honoré Mercier Bridge and Champlain Bridge in Montreal.
+Looking ahead to the end of the fiscal year, FBCL expects to exceed the prior year total revenue by at least 5% due to sustained revenues at all international crossings and a gradual recovery of the Cornwall international crossing from the bridge closure disruption in 2009.
+It also continues to deliver on its major infrastructure projects at the Cornwall and Sault Ste Marie international bridge locations as well as on the Honoré Mercier Bridge and Champlain Bridge in Montreal.
 FBCL anticipates that its results will vary from plan in respect to some of these projects as works have been initiated later than planned as outlined in section 3.3 - Risk Analysis.